 The Vienna Coffeehouse

 The Viennese coffeehouse is simply unique.
 When referring to the typical Viennese coffeehouse, there are a certain number of social practices and rituals that create a very specific atmosphere.
-Apart from a wide variety of coffees, pastries as well as international newspapers the Viennese coffeehouse is famous for its marble top tables, thonet chairs, newspaper holders and chandeliers.
+Apart from a wide variety of coffees, pastries, as well as international newspapers, the Viennese coffeehouse is famous for its marble-topped tables, Thonet chairs, newspaper holders and chandeliers.

 But what does the Viennese coffeehouse exactly stand for apart from perfectly brewed coffee?